H-Moji-H/Electricity-Consumption/README.md

 ## Objective
-To determine whether purchasing a battery would reduce the customer's electricity costs by storing surplus solar energy and reducing reliance on electricity purchased from the grid.
+To determine whether purchasing a battery would reduce the customer's electricity cost by storing surplus solar energy and reducing reliance on electricity purchased from the grid.

 ## Data and Methodology
 Dataset: Hourly electricity usage and solar electricity generation data for 2020 (excluding February 29).